21caog1bif/InfoVisVA-Superhero-Analytics/README.md

 - **Description**: Compares two superheroes using a radar chart.
 - **Interactions**:
   - Select two heroes from the dropdown menus.
+  - The same hero can not be selected twice.
   - View additional details such as images, race, height, and more in a table.

 ### 3. Relatives
 - **Description**: Visualizes the family connections of a superhero.
 - **Interactions**:
-  - Select a hero to view their relationships.
+  - Select a hero to view their relatives.
+  - If a relative is also a hero, you can click the hero relative to switch to its relative overview.
   - Use the timeline in the sidebar to revisit previously explored heroes.

 ### 4. Groups